Skip to content

 Building

 This repository uses static asset embedding during compilation.
 This way, the UI is served from a single binary.
-Before you build make sure you copy a compiled UI (follow the instructions about building) in assets directory.
+Before you build make sure you copy a compiled UI (follow the instructions about building) in http/assets directory.
 The UI is already commited to this repository, so you don't have to do anymore actions.

 For a local architecture build: